SvelteKit on Vercel

 Vercel supports streaming API responses over time with SvelteKit, allowing you to render parts of the UI early, then render the rest as data becomes available.
 Doing so lets users interact with your app before the full page loads, improving their perception of your app's speed.
 Here's how it works:

-• SvelteKit enables you to use a +page.server.ts file to fetch data on the server, which can be accessed in a +page.svelte file located in the same folder
+• SvelteKit enables you to use a +page.server.ts file to fetch data on the server, which you can access from a +page.svelte file located in the same folder

 • You fetch data in a load function defined in +page.server.ts.
 This function returns an object

-• Top-level properties that return a promise will be resolved before the page renders
+• Top-level properties that return a promise will resolve before the page renders

-• Nested properties that return a promise will be streamed
+• Nested properties that return a promise will stream

 The following example demonstrates a load function that will stream its response to the client.
 To simulate delayed data returned from a promise, it uses a sleep method.